Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Results

 where $J_{ij}^{yy}$ and $J_{ij}^{zz}$ are nearest neighbour exchange anisotropies and $K_i^y$ and $K_i^z$ are single-ion anisotropies.
 In the trigonal phase we have $J_{ij}^{yy} = 0$ and $K_i^y = 0$ due to the crystal symmetry.

-The DFT energies, evaluated as a function of pressure, magnetic ordering pattern (FM or ferrimagnetic), and spin quantization axis (see Fig.~\ref{fig:exchange_anisotropies}(a,b)), clearly indicate that ferrimagnetic ordering is more stable than FM, and that the $ab$ plane constitutes the easy plane in trigonal {\mn}.
-In the monoclinic phase, the energies of the $a$ and $b$ directions split (see Fig.~\ref{fig:exchange_anisotropies}(b)).
+The DFT energies, evaluated as a function of pressure, magnetic ordering pattern (FM or ferrimagnetic), and spin quantization axis (see Fig.~\ref{fig:exchange_anisotropies}a and b), clearly indicate that ferrimagnetic ordering is more stable than FM, and that the $ab$ plane constitutes the easy plane in trigonal {\mn}.
+In the monoclinic phase, the energies of the $a$ and $b$ directions split (see Fig.~\ref{fig:exchange_anisotropies}b).
 Alignment parallel to the $b$ axis yields an energy slightly above the $a$ axis.
-The energy distance with respect to the $c$ axis increases.
-The ferromagnetic state, which is much higher in energy than the ferrimagnetic state, shows a similar trend (see Fig.~\ref{fig:exchange_anisotropies}(a)), although the $b$ axis is slightly lower in energy than the $a$ axis.
+The energy distance with respect to the $c$ axis increases, so that $c$ clearly remains the hard axis.
+The ferromagnetic state, which is much higher in energy than the ferrimagnetic state, shows a similar trend (see Fig.~\ref{fig:exchange_anisotropies}a), although the $b$ axis is slightly lower in energy than the $a$ axis.
+In order to ensure that this finding is not dependent on our choice of interaction strength of $U=4.2$\,eV, we performed a sample calculation at $U=5$\,eV for {\mn} at $P=20$\,GPa.
+We find exactly the same hierarchy of energies, and the energy differences differ only insignificantly from those shown in Figs.~\ref{fig:exchange_anisotropies}a and b.

 The anisotropy energies can be converted into a magnetic field, which is necessary to rotate spins from the easy plane or axis to the hard axis.
-For this we need to consider the rotation angle between crystal axes, which differs from $90^\circ$ in the monoclinic phase.
-These estimates agree very well with the observed spin-flop fields in Ref.~\cite{Susilo2024} (see right axis in Fig.~\ref{fig:exchange_anisotropies}(b)).
+For this we need to consider the rotation angle between the crystal axes, which differs from $90^\circ$ in the monoclinic phase.
+These estimates agree very well with the observed spin-flop (coercive) fields in Ref.~ \onlinecite{Susilo2024} (see right axis in Fig.~\ref{fig:exchange_anisotropies}b), which is rather puzzling given that Ref.~ \onlinecite{Susilo2024} claims a $c$ easy axis in the monoclinic phase.
+It also seems that some experimental spin-flop fields assigned to pressures above $P_c$ are similar to our calculations in the trigonal phase.
+This could indicate some uncertainty in the experimentally applied pressures or a sample-dependent critical pressure.
+We return to the issue of magnetic anisotropy in the discussion section.

-As expected from the energies, in the trigonal phase we find positive exchange and single-ion anisotropies for the $z$ direction, while the anisotropies for the $y$ direction are basically zero, except for small convergence errors in the DFT energies (see Fig.~\ref{fig:exchange_anisotropies}(c)).
+As expected from the energies, in the trigonal phase we find positive exchange and single-ion anisotropies for the $z$ direction, while the anisotropies for the $y$ direction are basically zero, except for small convergence errors in the DFT energies (see Fig.~\ref{fig:exchange_anisotropies}c).
+This agrees well with polarized neutron powder diffraction experiments at ambient pressure~\cite{Baral2025}.
 Since nearest neighbour spins in the ferrimagnetic trimer of the ground state are antiparallel, the energy difference between $ab$ plane and $c$ axis is mostly due to the single-ion anisotropy $K^z$, while the exchange anisotropy $J^{zz}$ actually decreases the anisotropy energy.